Employee stock option plans: the complete startup guide

 Employee stock options is a way to give equity (or ownership) in your company to employees.
 A slice of the cake, if you will. 🍰

-There are several ways employees can gain a slice of their company.
-For example, employees can buy stock directly, obtain stock through a profit sharing plan or via worker cooperatives.
+There are several ways employees can gain a slice of their company's stock option.
+For example, employees can buy the company's stock directly, obtain stock through a profit sharing plan or via worker cooperatives.
 But stock options are by far the most common, simple, and effective way to slice up the equity cake.

 Issuing stock options to employees gives them the right (but not the obligation) to purchase company stock for a specific period of time at a predetermined price, known as "strike price".